Patient education: Bipolar disorder (manic depression) (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

-Bipolar disorder in adults: Pharmacotherapy for acute mania, mixed episodes, and hypomania
+Bipolar disorder in adults: Pharmacotherapy for acute mania and hypomania

 Diagnosis of delirium and confusional states